The University of Tampa’s top-ranked graduate programs are recognized for their academic rigor, alumni outcomes, and superior faculty.

 UT’s extensive industry connections facilitate internship opportunities with professional sports teams, top nutrition companies, and athletic performance experts.
 The program offers flexible scheduling and can be completed in as little as a year.
 Graduates are eligible to take the Certified Sports Nutritionist and Certified Strength and Conditioning Specialist exams.

-UT’s ACEN-accredited graduate Nursing program prepares advanced practice nurses to serve as primary care providers.
+UT’s CCNE-accredited graduate Nursing program prepares advanced-practice nurses to serve as primary care providers.
 Designed for licensed registered nurses, the MSN program offers Family Nurse Practitioner and Adult/Gerontology Nurse Practitioner concentrations.
 The in-depth curriculum emphasizes clinical experience, critical thinking, and leadership.

 UT maintains formal affiliations with more than 120 clinical agencies and practices, providing students with expanded education experiences and broad clinical exposure.
 Students also benefit from individualized attention from faculty and close interactions with their peers.

 UT’s online Doctor of Nursing Practice (DNP) is designed for advanced-practice registered nurses living in Florida.
 The program’s online format, with only three required visits to campus, allows students to continue their full-time careers in their clinical practice.
 Advanced-level topics of studyinclude clinical epidemiology, health care management, genomics, research translation, and more.